rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

-In the long arch of history, the fiat system was birthed in 1971 although didn't really prove itself till years later, by the 1980s it was clearly working, and it was uncontested until 2009, until Bitcoin.
+In the long arch of history, the fiat system was birthed in 1971 although didn't really prove itself till years later.
+By the 1980s it was clearly working, and it was uncontested until 2009, until Bitcoin.
 And in a sly roundabout
- way, Bitcoin has risen into prominence as an open source money, poised to supplant the USD petrodollar, and with every decade of it working, it inches closer to becoming the money of international settlements,
+ way, Bitcoin has risen into prominence as an open source money, poised to supplant the USD petrodollar.
+And with every
+ decade of it working, it inches closer to becoming the money of international settlements,